MIR-LLC/AI-apps/docs/Robot_Control_Description.md

 Additionally, the board provides visual and audio feedback for recognized commands:

-- The recognized command is played through the speaker.
 - The command is displayed on the built-in screen.
 - In case of successful recognition, the DevBoard LEDs blink green.